PRESS

+“A Joyfully Chaotic, Inclusive Musical with Heart and Humor.”
 Maisano’s storytelling is bold, warm, and wickedly observant.
-She takes the classic “three women walk into a bar” setup and elevates it into a full-blown emotional and comedic bender.
+She takes the classic “three women walk into a bar” setup and elevates it into a full-blown emotional and comedic bender.".
+Valerie Smaldone

-The show opens with three women, each stepping forward with her own story—funny, raw, and universally relatable—delivered with the kind of timing usually heard in the best late-night conversations.
-Then, as if cued by collective audience instinct, each monologue melts into song that fits the moment like a glove.
-From classic ’60s gems to modern anthems, the music acts as a mood amplifier—powerful, poignant, and endlessly entertaining.
+“For everyone who’s ever loved, laughed, or survived a relationship.
+Funny, raw, and universally relatable—delivered with the kind of timing usually heard in the best late-night conversations.
+Then, as if cued by collective audience instinct, each monologue melts into song that fits the moment like a glove."

 Promotional Video ~